BonnierNews/bn-tracing/README.md

 `require(bn-tracing)(options)`

 # Options
+- `sampleRatio`: Number (default: 0).
+The ratio in percentage 0-1 to be traced.
+If sampleRatio is higher than 0 traces are created in the root-application.
+Else traces are only created if a parent-span exists.
+- `instrumentations`: Array (Default: []) - Custom [instrumentations](https://opentelemetry.io/ecosystem/registry/?language=js&component=instrumentation)
 - `serviceName`: String (default: process.env.K_SERVICE) - The service name shown in UI
-- `debug`: Boolean (default: false) - Enables opentelemetry debug-logs
-- `instrumentations`: Array (Default: []) - Custom [instrumentations](https://opentelemetry.io/ecosystem/registry/?language=js&component=instrumentation)
-- `root`: Object (default: undefined) - Defines root-application where trace should start.
 - `batchExport`: Boolean (default: true) - Export the spans to once per minute.
 If `false` export when span has been created.
+- `debug`: Boolean (default: false) - Enables opentelemetry debug-logs

 # How traces are initiated
 A trace can span accross multiple applications.
-In order to minimize the amount of spans ingested across a number of applications make sure to limit amount of applications using root.
+In order to minimize the amount of spans ingested across a number of applications make sure to limit amount of applications using sampleRatio.

-If root is omited the application will not initialize spans missing trace ids.
+If samplingRatio is omited or set to 0 the application will not initialize spans missing parent trace ids.
+But it will create child-spans.

-The root-param accepts an object with `sampleRatio` (0-1) that controls the percentage of requests that should be traced in the root application.

 # Usage example
 ```js